 The above parameter configuration assumes that the client that calls this webhook provides two parameters;

-The above URL would trigger the workflow with a webhook trigger id = "abc123abc123" and inject the post with id=999 and user with id=123 into the workflow.
-The filters and actions in that workflow can then use these two objects for filtering and as parameters.
+The above URL would trigger the workflow with a webhook trigger ID = "abc123abc123" and inject the post with ID = 999 and user with ID = 123 into the workflow.
+The filters and actions in that workflow can then use these two objects for filtering and like parameters.

 Objects can be identified based on matching different properties with the parameters that are passed into the webhook.
 The parameter that is passed in to identify an object is matched in the following order.